QuickLook

 Extended Forecast

-Saturday: Wind westerly 15 to 25 knots diminishing to westerly 5 to 15 late in the day.
+Tuesday: Wind easterly 15 to 25 knots diminishing to easterly 5 to 15 in the morning.

 Juan de Fuca Strait - central strait